§1. What is induction?

 Consider the following argument :

-Dipsy bought one ticket in a fair lottery with ten million tickets.
+Dipsy bought one ticket in a fair lottery with 10000 tickets.

 This argument is of course not valid, since Dipsy might be so lucky that he wins the lottery.
 But this is quite unlikely to happen if the lottery is indeed a fair one.
-If you believe that the premise is true, you probably will accept the conclusion as well.
+In other words, the premise can be false even when the premise is true.
+However, even though the argument is not valid, if you believe that the premise is true, you probably will accept the conclusion as well on that basis.
 In other words, the conclusion is highly likely to be true given that the premise is true.

 Here is another example :

 He is 99 and is in a coma.